On the Birational Geometry of Schubert Varieties: Introduction

 Many classical results on Schubert varieties in Grassmannians can be generalized to minuscule or cominuscule Schubert varieties (see Definition \ref{defMinuscule}).
 In \cite{Per07} Perrin gives a complete classification of all IH-small resolutions of minuscule Schubert varieties over $\mathbb{C}$.
 This was done using a connection to the minimal model program: Totaro proved that any IH-small resolution is a relative minimal model in \cite[Proposition 8.3]{Tot00}.
 Perrin was able to classify all relative minimal models of minuscule Schubert varieties.
 Since most of the results from the minimal model program are only known in characteristic $0$, this approach is only valid over the complex numbers.

-We will investigate further into the birational geometry of Schubert varieties over an arbitrary algebraically closed field.
+We will investigate further into the birational geometry of Schubert varieties over an arbitrary algebraically closed field using a different approach.
 A Mori-small morphism from a normal and $\mathbb{Q}$-factorial variety to a normal variety is called a $\mathbb{Q}$-factorialization.
 Our goal is to determine all $\mathbb{Q}$-factorializations of any (co)minuscule Schubert varieties.

-In order to handle the occurring combinatorics in the Weyl group Perrin introduced a quiver for each reduced expression (see Definition \ref{defQuiver}).
+In order to handle the occurring combinatorics in the Weyl group one defines a quiver for each reduced expression (see Definition \ref{defQuiver}).
 Due to a result in \cite{Ste96}, every reduced expression of a (co)minuscule element is unique up to commuting relations.
 This implies that there is a unique quiver associated to each (co)minuscule Schubert variety.
 Moreover, there is an explicit combinatorial description of the quivers of minuscule elements (see Theorem \ref{propQuiv2}).
 This provides a very concrete object to work with.
 We define a partial ordering on the vertices of the quiver, call the maximal elements peaks and assign each vertex a value called the height.

 For each ordering of the peaks, there is a birational projective morphism $\widehat{\pi}: \widehat{X}(\widehat{w}) \to X(w)$ (see Section \ref{prelim}).
 The varieties $\widehat{X}(\widehat{w})$ are towers of locally trivial fibrations with fibers being Schubert varieties.
 This generalizes the Bott-Samelson resolution which is a tower of locally trivial $\mathbb{P}^1$-fibrations.
 These varieties $\widehat{X}(\widehat{w})$ are generally not smooth, but in our case always locally $\mathbb{Q}$-factorial and normal.
 We prove the following theorem.